v-scornell/MD-100T00-Windows10/Instructions/Labs/0303-Configuring Windows Settings using Group Policy.md

 3. At the User Account Control, enter **Administrator** with the password of **Pa55w.rd**.

-4. At the command prompt type the following command and press Enter:
+4. At the command prompt type the following command and press **Enter**:

    ```
    gpresult /R